ahmedw14/cpsc481-group5-savoury-secrets/README.md

 - Leaving a review when a user is done cooking a recipe

 # Instructions for using the system:
-- Use the following user credentials in the sign in screen:
+- Use the following user credentials in the sign in screen (or sign up for your own account):

   **email**: ```john.doe@example.com```

   **password**: ```password123```

+- Upon logging in to the application you have the ability to view your favourites lists (Favourites tab), search/filter/view recipes (All Recipes tab), and edit your account information (Account tab).

+- To view step-by-step instructions for a recipe, click into a specific recipe and then click the "Start Cooking" button.

 - In the cooking screen, there is speech recognition where users can control going back and forth between steps
   - To use speech recognition use on of the following supported browsers: Safari, Chrome, or Microsoft Edge